openshift/rosa/README.md

 If you are using AWS organizations and you need to have a Service Control Policy (SCP) applied to the AWS account you plan to use, see the [Red Hat Requirements for Customer Cloud Subscriptions](https://www.openshift.com/dedicated/ccs#scp) for details on the minimum required SCP.

-As part of the cluster creation process, `moactl` will perform the following actions:
+As part of the cluster creation process, `rosa` will perform the following actions:

 - Create an osdCcsAdmin IAM user:
   - This user will have Programmatic access enabled.